Agustin-Vidal-Holberton/holbertonschool-shell/io_redirections_and_filters/README.md

 1-confused_smiley: displays a confused smiley
 2-hellofile: display the content of the file /etc/passwd
 3-twofiles: displays the content of two files, /etc/passwd and /etc/hosts
+4-lastlines: displays the 10 last lines of the file /etc/passwd